ZeynepUzun1/DSA210-Project/README.md

 ### **Hypotheses**

-* H0 (Null Hypothesis): My spending on clothing is proportionally distributed and does not significantly vary based on external factors such as time of the month, discounts or hormonal cycle.
+* Hypothesis 1): My spending on clothing does not significantly vary based on the day of the week.

+* Hypothesis 2: My spending on clothing is not significantly influenced by brand preference.

-* H1 (Alternative Hypothesis): My spending on clothing is significantly influenced by factors such as time of the month, discounts or hormonal cycle.
+* Hypothesis 3: My spending on clothing is not significantly affected by the presence of discounts.

+* Hypothesis 4: My spending on clothing does not significantly differ based on my menstrual cycle.
 ---
 ## **Dataset**
 This study will focus exclusively on my own shopping data, collected from 2024 through May 2025.